istio/istio.io/content/docs/tutorial/ratings-service.md

 weight: 10
 ---

-This module demonstrates work on a single microservice, on a local developer machine.
+This module demonstrates work on a single microservice, `ratings`, on a local developer machine.
 The microservice is written in [Node.js](https://nodejs.org/en/) and is a small web app on its own.
-Being a web app, it listens to a port, expects for HTTP GET requests on the path `/ratings/{productID}` and returns the product ratings by the reviewers.
+Being a web app, it listens to a port, expects for HTTP GET requests on the path `/ratings/{productID}` and returns ratings of a product with `productID`.

 1. Download
     [the service's code]({{< github_blob >}}/samples/bookinfo/src/ratings/ratings.js)